 Impact of the combined framework of MAGIC - As we compare each method to its non-communicatory variant, in MAGIC, this results in removing the Scheduler and Message Processor.
-Comparing the variants, MAGIC achieves the greatest performance improvement compared to other baselines, displaying the contribution from the combined effects of the Scheduler and Message Processor.
+MAGIC achieves the greatest improvement compared to baselines, displaying the contribution from the combined effects of the Scheduler and Message Processor.